GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-2/jonah-2.englishNatural.md

 their steadfast-love they forsake.

-And I with a voice of thanksgiving, I will sacrifice to you; what I have vowed I will pay; salvation belongs to He-Who-Is (YHWH).
+And I with a voice of thanksgiving, I will sacrifice to you; what I have vowed I will complete; salvation belongs to He-Who-Is (YHWH).

 And He-Who-Is (YHWH) spoke to the fish,